jegomarcogodoy/EXPERIMENT-2/README.md

 ********************* Coding Process ✏️ *********************
 __________________________________________________________________
--- > The "np.random.random((x,y))" function is used and stored to variable x to generate the 5x5 random element ndarray.
+-- > The 5x5 random element ndarray is created using the "np.random.random((x,y))" function and placed in variable x.

--- > Once the ndarray is generated and stored in "x", the next step is to get the MEAN and STANDARD DEVIATION of the ndarray.
-That can be done by using the "x.mean()" and "x.std()" functions, which are then stored in y and z, respectively.
+-- > The next step is to determine the ndarray's MEAN and STANDARD DEVIATION after it has been formed and saved in "x".
+The "x.mean()" and "x.std()" functions can be used for that, and the results are saved in y and z, respectively.

--- > The final step is to normalize the ndarray by using the formula = x - Mean / Standard Deviation.
-Coding-wise, that will be [(x-y)/z] and that will be stored as "normx".
+-- > The last step is to use the formula = x - Mean / Standard Deviation to normalize the ndarray. [(x-y)/z] is the coding for that, and "normx" will be the storage value.

 For Problem 2: Divisible by 3 Problem,